kal-kyokya/Futtech-Django/README.md

 * **Content loading** – screens such as Home.jsx pull curated lists or fall back to locally cached videos, using the base API URL from environment configuration to reach backend endpoints.

 #### Environment & tooling tips
-* Install Python dependencies from requierements.txt, ensuring Redis, PostgreSQL, Stripe, and Mux environment variables are in place before running migrations or starting manage.py runserver.
+* Install Python dependencies from requirements.txt, ensuring Redis, PostgreSQL, Stripe, and Mux environment variables are in place before running migrations or starting manage.py runserver.

 * Configure the frontend with VITE_API_BASE_URL and matching Stripe/Mux keys so Axios calls and embedded checkout flows hit the right backend endpoints.